SCAE Courses and Program Requirements

 5. Capstone Course (3 units)

-The SCA capstone course is required for all students in their final year of study.
+The SCAE capstone course is required for all students in their final year of study.
 SCAE 695 is offered in Fall Semester only.

 SCAE 695: Social and Cultural Analysis of Education Capstone (3 units)